Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(4)*6 + (6)*6 = 125
 </pre>

 Each row corsponds to the folowing values 1x1x1 = 1, 2x2x2 = 8, 3x3x3 = 27, 4x4x4 = 64, and 5x5x5 = 125.
-There is no possible way to add this together using only two loops, as we must add the two-dimensional lines together per row.
+There is no possible way to add this together using only two loops, as we must add the two-dimensional lines together per row to stack the squares in three-dimensional space.

 <br /><br />